Previous dayApril 11, 2026Next day

 8.4 km14--✓ ReviewedUSGS →

-The USGS recorded this magnitude 2.2 earthquake 3 km WSW of San Francisco Zoo, CA at 23:27 UTC on April 11, 2026.
-Nearby residents submitted 14 felt reports to the USGS DYFI platform.
-At a depth of 8.4 km, the event was shallow crustal.
-Geolocation places the event at 37.725°N, -122.541°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
+This magnitude 2.2 event was detected 3 km WSW of San Francisco Zoo, CA on April 11, 2026, with origin time 23:27 UTC.
+The event generated 14 citizen felt reports to the USGS.
+The event originated approximately 8.4 km below the surface, classifying it as shallow crustal.
+Coordinates: 37.725°, -122.541°.
+The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.2 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-11